huongdo108/huongdo108.github.io/_posts/2020-7-28-introduction-page.md

 * Autoencoder
   * <a href="https://github.com/huongdo108/Bottleneck-Denoising-Variational-Autoencoders">Learn data representation with three types of autoencoder: Bottleneck, Denoising and Variational</a>

+* Autoregressive Generative Models
+  * <a href="https://github.com/huongdo108/autoregressive-generative-model-PixelCNN-ConditionalPixelCNN">Generate samples with PixelCNN and Conditional PixelCNN</a>

 ### Data Analysis and Visualization